appirio-tech/cs-website-cms/README.md

 ## Local Development

 Run sqlite3 in development.
 We've recently switched to use [Foreman to develop locally](https://devcenter.heroku.com/articles/procfile) per Heroku's recommendation.
-See .env-example for application specific variables that you need for you .env file.
+See .env-example for application specific variables that you need for your .env file.
 Please add any new variables to this example file.
 To get up and running, run:

 	bundle install
 	rake db:migrate